Strong Connectivity in Directed Graphs under Failures, with Application: Computing -vertex-connected components

 {\leftrightarrow_{\mathrm{vr}}}

-We can use our framework to obtain a new, simpler linear-time algorithm for computing the $2$-vertex-connected blocks of a digraph.
-As in \cite{2VCB}, we do this by computing as an intermediary the following relation.
+We can use our framework to obtain a new, simpler, linear-time algorithm for computing the $2$-vertex-connected components of a digraph.
+As in \cite{2VCB}, we do this by computing as an intermediary the following relation\footnote{We note that \cite{2VCB} refers to the $2$-vertex-connected components of a digraph as \emph{$2$-vertex-connected blocks}.}.
 Vertices $x$ and $y$ are said to be \emph{vertex-resilient}, denoted by $x \leftrightarrow_{\mathrm{vr}} y$, if the removal of any vertex different from $x$ and $y$ leaves $x$ and $y$ in the same strongly connected component.
-We define a \emph{vertex-resilient block} of a digraph $G=(V,E)$ as a maximal subset $B \subseteq V$ such that $x \leftrightarrow_{\mathrm{vr}} y$ for all $x, y \in B$.
+We define a \emph{vertex-resilient component} of a digraph $G=(V,E)$ as a maximal subset $B \subseteq V$ such that $x \leftrightarrow_{\mathrm{vr}} y$ for all $x, y \in B$.
 See Figure \ref{figure:VRB-example}.
-As a (degenerate) special case, a vertex-resilient block might consist of a singleton vertex only, in which case we have a \emph{trivial vertex-resilient block}.
-Here, we consider only nontrivial vertex-resilient blocks, and since there is no danger of ambiguity, we will call them simply vertex-resilient blocks.
+As a (degenerate) special case, a vertex-resilient component might consist of a singleton vertex only, in which case we have a \emph{trivial vertex-resilient component}.
+Here, we consider only nontrivial vertex-resilient components, and since there is no danger of ambiguity, we will call them simply vertex-resilient components.

-The following lemma states that we can compute the $2$-vertex-connected blocks from the $2$-edge-connected blocks and the vertex-resilient blocks.
+The following lemma states that we can compute the $2$-vertex-connected components from the $2$-edge-connected components and the vertex-resilient components.
 Moreover, this computation can be done in $O(n)$ time~\cite{2VCB}.

 \begin{lemma} \emph{(\cite{2VCB})} For any two distinct vertices $x$ and $y$, $x \leftrightarrow_{\mathrm{2v}} y$ if and only if $x \leftrightarrow_{\mathrm{vr}} y$ and $x \leftrightarrow_{\mathrm{2e}} y$. \end{lemma}